WittmannF/RideshareCrawler/README.md

 # RideshareCrawler
 This code tries to understand routes, dates and types of offers from rideshare posts.
 For example the following post:

-  Offering:
+  "Offering:
   SLO to San Diego
   Tomorrow Thursday 5/26 leaving around 6 or 7pm
   Requesting $20 for gas
-  Message me if you need a ride!
+  Message me if you need a ride!"

 Will return the following information: post_type = 'offering'